imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 EvalResponse(success=True, stdout='', stderr='')
 ```

-Any errors (syntax, typecheking, e.t.c.) in the evaulated code will ber reported and the evaluation fails:
+Any errors (syntax, typecheking, e.t.c.) in the evaluated code will be reported and the evaluation fails:

 ```
 result = session.eval('let x = "test" + 0')